History of New Mexico: Civil War

 During the American Civil War, Confederate troops from Texas commanded by Gen. Henry Sibley briefly occupied southern New Mexico in July 1861, pushing up the Rio Grande valley as far as Santa Fe by February 1862.
 Defeated in the Battle of Glorieta Pass, they were forced to withdraw south.
-Union troops from California under Gen. James Carleton re-captured the territory in August 1862.
+Union troops from California under Gen. James Henry Carleton re-captured the territory in August 1862.
 As Union troops were withdrawn to fight elsewhere, Kit Carson helped to organize and command the 1st New Mexican Volunteers to engage in campaigns against the Apache, Navajo, and Comanche in New Mexico and Texas as well as participating in the Battle of Valverde against the Confederates.
 Confederate troops withdrew after the Battle of Glorieta Pass where Union regulars, Colorado Volunteers (The Pikes Peakers), and New Mexican Volunteers defeated them.
 The Arizona Territory was split off as a separate territory in 1863.

 After the Civil War, Congress passed the Peonage Act of 1867, aiming to abolish the historical system of peonage that had existed in New Mexico.

-Indians
+Indigenous Americans

 Centuries of continued conflict with the Apache and the Navajo continued to plague New Mexico.
 In 1864, the U.S. Army trapped and captured the main Navajo forces, forcing them onto a small reservation in eastern New Mexico in what is called the Long Walk of the Navajo, also called the Long Walk to Bosque Redondo.
-This put an end to their livestock raids on New Mexican farms, ranches, and Indian pueblos.
+This put an end to their livestock raids on New Mexican farms, ranches, and pueblos.
 After several years of severe hardships, during which many Navajos died, they were allowed in 1868 to return to most of their lands.
 Sporadic Apache small-scale raiding continued until Apache chief Geronimo finally was captured and imprisoned in 1886.

 After the Civil War, the Army set up a chain of forts to protect the people and the caravans of commerce.
 Most tribes were relocated on reservations near the forts, where they were given food and supplies by the federal government.
 Often supplies and annuities were late, or food spoiled.